iancmcc/iancmcc.github.io/_posts/2015-4-17-ElasticSearch-With-Control-Center.md

      }
 }
 ```
-When the template is compiled, those files will be pulled in and set as the defaults.
+When the template is compiled, those files will be pulled in and set as the
+defaults, and when the service is deployed, they'll be editable in the UI.

 ### Networking
+In Part 1, we don't have any internal networking to configure, since we're not
-Next, we need to expose some ports from inside the container, so we can access
+defining a cluster, but we still want some ports exposed, so we can access
-the elasticsearch REST API.
-This is similarly straightforward.
-Since we’re not
+the Elasticsearch REST API.
+This is pretty simple.
+We'll just expose the
-worried about clustering at this stage, let’s just expose the default HTTP port
-(9200).
-Let’s also add a default virtual host we can use to access the service
+default HTTP port (9200).
+Let’s also add a default virtual host we can use to
-through the HTTPS interface Control Center provides.
-Add to ``service.json``:
+access the service through the HTTPS interface Control Center provides.
+Add to
+``service.json``:

 ```json
 {